Suspended Labour MP Mike Amesbury charged with assault after late-night incident

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-MP Mike Amesbury has been charged with assault after a video emerged of him appearing to punch a man to the ground.
+Mike Amesbury has been charged with assault after a video emerged of him appearing to punch a man to the ground in the street.

-The Runcorn and Helsby MP, who was suspended from Labour after footage emerged appearing to show him hit a man in the street, will appear before magistrates at a later date, police said.
+The Runcorn and Helsby MP, who was suspended from Labour after the footage circulated last month, will appear before magistrates at a later date, police said.

 The charge relates to an alleged attack on a 45-year-old man on Main Street in Frodsham, Cheshire, which was reported to officers at 2.48am on Saturday October 26.

-Cheshire Police said the 55-year-old had been summonsed to court to face a charge of section 39 assault.
+The 55-year-old was summonsed to court to face a charge of section 39 assault after a file was passed to prosecutors on October 29.

+Amesbury said he was “continuing to co-operate” with police following the “deeply regrettable” incident.

+In a statement on Thursday, he said: “I have today been summonsed to court to face a charge of common assault following an incident in Frodsham last month, which was deeply regrettable.